Amantini1997/FromUbuntu/AIP/Lecture1.md

 Landmarks can be used in 3 different ways:
 - as **planning subgoals**;
-> This is not optimal due to **Susman anomaly** which claims that 2 landmarks necessary to achieve the goal, can in a sense mutually exclusive, and reaching one prevents us from reaching the other and vice versa.
+> This is not optimal due to **Susman anomaly** which claims that 2 landmarks necessary to achieve the goal, can in a sense be mutually exclusive, and reaching one prevents us from reaching the other and vice versa.
 - for **heuristic estimates**;
-- for admissible landmarks heuristic.
+- for **admissible landmarks heuristic**.

 ## LM Count
 <div class="definition"><b>LM</b> is a <b>Path Dependent Heuristic</b>, which is not a function of the current observed state, but rather the function of path used to reach it.
 It is <b>inadmissible</b> as the same state (like holding B) could be used to achieve multiple landmarks, even tho it's impossible.</div>